Understanding Your Assessment

 Assessed Value (AV)

-The assessor is statutorily required to set an AV equal to 50% of the market value of your property.
+The assessor is statutorily required to set an AV equal to 50% of the True Cash Value (TCV) or market value of your property.

 State Equalized Value (SEV)